Categories: Technology

 • A company of 150 people (stabilization track)

-“Right now, the military relies on purification of regional fresh and saline water sources, or transported bottled water, neither of which are optimal for mobile forces that operate with a small footprint,” said AWE Program Manager Dr. Seth Cohen, in statement.
+“Right now, the military relies on purification of regional fresh and saline water sources, or transported bottled water, neither of which are optimal for mobile forces that operate with a small footprint,” said AWE Program Manager Dr. Seth Cohen, in a statement.

 Dr. Cohen joined DARPA in August, and he is a professor in the UCSD Department of Chemistry and Biochemistry and a former Department Chair.